vdesabou/alfred-spotify-mini-player/README.md

   * try to logout from Spotify and login again

-  * make sure you see in [Developer Account](https://developer.spotify.com/technologies/apps/):
+  * make sure you see in [Developer Account](https://devaccount.spotify.com/my-account/):

 ```
-Developer Account
-Your account has already been enabled to use the Spotify Apps API.
-Happy hacking!
+You are successfully registered with us as a Spotify apps developer.
 ```

 * If it works, invoke the Spotify Mini Player workflow again and select "2/ Install library"